-Welcome to the third episode of DisruptEd, offering a look into the future of education, in conversations with experts discussing research and real-world applications.
+Welcome to the fourth episode of DisruptEd, offering a look into the future of education, in conversations with experts discussing research and real-world applications.
 The podcast, produced by Citizens School explores how breakthroughs in learning and teaching are shaping the way we prepare learners for the future.

 DisruptEd is hosted by Dr. Adil Alzarooni, a serial entrepreneur, lifelong learner, and founder of Citizens School.